Carpet bag: History

+Carpet bags were made with pile carpet, woven mechanically on the Brussels loom, incorporating the Jacquard pattern-selecting mechanism, the pile consisting of rows of loops, formed over wires inserted weftwise during weaving and subsequently withdrawn.
+Brussels carpet was the first type to be woven in a loom.
+Carpet was the chosen material because "remainder" pieces were easily bought for its manufacture.

 Some carpet bags could also serve as a "railway rug", a common item in the 19th century for warmth in drafty, unheated rail-cars.
 The rug could either be opened as a blanket, or latched up on the sides as a travelling bag.
 From Robert Louis Stevenson's Travels with a Donkey in the Cévennes (1879): "... my railway-rug, which, being also in the form of a bag, made me a double castle for cold nights."

 Carpetbags made something of a brief resurgence in the 1960s with the emergence of the Hippie generation, salvaged from old family attics and second-hand stores.
 This gave rise to limited new manufacture as a trendy fashion accessory.

 Cultural impact

-The carpetbaggers of the Reconstruction Era following the American Civil War—Northerners who moved to the South for economic or political opportunity—were given their name from often carrying only this type of luggage, implying they came with little while hoping to acquire lots.
+The carpetbaggers of the Reconstruction Era following the American Civil War were Northerners who moved to the South for economic or political opportunity.
+They were given their name from carrying this type of luggage.